Go To Global Site

 Improving the fracture care pathway

-• We have facilitated the establishment of the Fracture Liaison service Database, in partnership with the National Clinical Programme for Trauma and Orthopaedic Surgery (NCPTOS), Royal College of Surgeons in Ireland (RCSI) and Trauma Care Ireland
+• We have facilitated the establishment of the Fracture Liaison Service (FLS) Database, in partnership with the National Clinical Programme for Trauma and Orthopaedic Surgery (NCPTOS), Royal College of Surgeons in Ireland (RCSI) and Trauma Care Ireland

-• We believe in collaborative working projects which deliver real results for the NHS and patients, which is why we work with Open Medical to optimise the number of fracture patients identified to fracture Liaison Services (FLS)
+• We believe in collaborative working projects which deliver real results for the NHS and patients, which is why we work with Open Medical to optimise the number of fracture patients identified to FLS

 To learn more about osteoporosis, head to the Royal Osteoporosis Society.